AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/_index.md

 | 15 | 12-18 | Final Exam (6:30-9:30PM) <br> [more](#final)

 **Note.
-In person attendance at the final is manditory.
+In person attendance at the final is mandatory.
 Do not make plane reservations until it is determined.